 The lexer library breaks a text into tokens so your program can understand its structure.
-Tokens are the smallest meaningful pieces: numbers, identifiers, operators, and string literals.
-You tell the lexer which multi-character sequences count as single tokens and which words are reserved, and it handles the rest.
+Tokens are the smallest meaningful pieces: numbers, names (like variable and function names), operators, and quoted strings.
+You tell the lexer which multi-character sequences count as one token and which words are reserved keywords, and it handles the rest.

 Setting Up the Lexer